iOS 12: Siri shortcuts, group FaceTime and 'memoji' animoji of you

 Apple has just officially unveiled iOS 12 at its annual WWDC conference.
-This is the software that will define the experience of 2018's new iPhones, and also update current iPhones and iPads when it comes out to devices later this year.
+This is the software that will define the experience of 2018's new iPhones ($799.99 at Cricket Wireless), and also update current iPhones and iPads when it comes out to devices later this year.

+Rumors prepped us that Apple would save a major iOS overhaul -- a redesigned look, rebuilt Siri and reworked Photos app -- for a later version of the software, focusing on stability and digital balance with a few flashy additions here and there.

+The most shocking one for me is memoji, which is an animoji (animated emoji) that you can create of yourself.
+Samsung beat Apple to the punch with AR Emoji in its Galaxy S9 phones, but they were shockingly bad.
+Apple has a chance to once again popularize a fringe feature that a rival could not.

+Apple's first hint that we should temper our iOS 12 expectations was this:

 "With iOS 12, we're doubling down on performance," Apple's senior VP of software engineering, Craig Federighi, said on stage at the keynote. iOS 12 will come to all the same devices as iOS 11.
-Apple says it's focusing its efforts on the oldest devices, like the iPhone 6 Plus.
-Apps will launch up to 40 percent faster, and you can slide to take a photo at up to 70 percent faster than with iOS 11.
+Apple says it's focusing its efforts on the oldest devices, like the iPhone 6 Plus ($399.00 at Amazon.com).
+For example, apps will launch up to 40 percent faster, and you can slide to take a photo at up to 70 percent faster than with iOS 11.

+But that doesn't mean this will be a ho-hum release, and remember -- Apple loves saving iOS surprises for it developer preview and for the iPhone release.
+Expect to see a few more exciting iOS 12 features come to 2018 iPhones.

 iMessage: Make an animoji ("memoji") of yourself

-Memoji: Taking on the Galaxy S9's AR Emoji, will let you make an animoji of yourself, including customization options for skin tone, hairstyles, facial features (like freckles) and accessories like sunglasses.
+Memoji: Taking on the Galaxy S9's AR Emoji, iOS 12 will let you make an animoji of yourself using the front-facing 3D camera.
+To make your memoji feel like you, there are customization options for skin tone, hairstyles, facial features (like freckles) and accessories like sunglasses.

-New effects into the messages camera: Now you'll see filters similar to Snapchat, stickers from your favorite sticker packs, and the ability to put your custom memoji in a chat.
+New effects into the messages camera: You'll see filters similar to Snapchat, stickers from your favorite sticker packs, and the ability to put your custom memoji in a chat.

 Siri shortcuts burrow deeply into your day-to-day

 Siri's new shortcuts feature was created to provide the information and services that Apple thinks you need throughout your day.
 For example, if you go to a movie, Siri can remind you to turn off your ringer.
-It'll prompt you to call your mom on her birthday.
+It'll prompt you to call your mom on her birthday, and offer to text your meeting organizer that you're running late (again).

 And if you do the same thing every day, Siri will identify the repeat behavior or your upcoming schedule and offer actions to help you out.
 So, saying "order my coffee" can place your usual order.
 Or you may see a button on your lock screen that offers to do this for you.

-You can create a voice prompt (or shortcut) to ask Siri to do something.
-"Find my keys", "order my coffee," game time" lets you program what you want Siri to do.
+You can create a voice prompt (aka, a "shortcut") to ask Siri to do something.
+"Find my keys", "order my groceries," and "game time" are examples of what you can program Siri to do.
+There will be hundreds to download in addition to shortcuts you can create yourself.

-A new shortcuts tool with a shortcuts editor will help you set up your own.
-You can make shortcuts as detailed or numerous as you'd like.
-You can run shortcuts from the iPhone, iPad, HomePod and Apple Watch.
+A new shortcuts tool with a shortcuts editor will help you set up your own quick commands.
+You can make shortcuts as detailed or numerous as you'd like; they'll run from the iPhone, iPad, HomePod ($349.00 at Walmart) and Apple Watch ($463.00 at Amazon.com).

 Do not disturb during bedtime: Your device won't show you all the chatty notifications that will keep you up.
 In the morning, you can tap to keep those notifications coming.
 This is a new mode in control center that you can set up.

-Note: Editors' note: This story was originally published June 2, 2018 ad most recently updated June 4 at 11:32am PT.